KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 Hopefully, you are now more familiar with the pipeline for NMR metabolite identification by now and ready for the CHALLENGE :)

-###Hands-on
+### Hands-on

-1. Please make your group decision whether you are going to use STOCSY on R and MATLAB at your very first step and then try to identify all 1H NMR signals on the spectra.
+Please make your group decision whether you are going to use STOCSY on R and MATLAB at your very first step and then try to identify all 1H NMR signals on the spectra using the pipeline that you have just come across.

-Have fun!
+Have fun :)

 ---
 [↥ **Back to top**](#top)